skhussain123/OPENAISDK-TEST_PREPRATION/02-Prompt-&-Context-Engineering/01-prompt-engineering/main.md

 ### 2. Self-Consistency
 * Generate multiple reasoning paths and select the most common answer.
+* You solve the same question using different reasoning approaches (linear, one-by-one).
+Then you compare the answers and pick the one that appears most often.
 <br>
 Self-consistency is a technique in which an AI generates answers for the same question or task using multiple different reasoning paths, and then selects the response that appears most frequently or is the most consistent.
 This method is especially used when there may be variability in the AI’s answers, or when you want a more reliable and accurate response.
 It reduces uncertainty and improves the quality of the output.